daniil-11-ger/daniil-11-ger/README.md

-# Hi, I'm Daniil 👋
+# Hi, I'm Daniil Gerassimov👋
 ### Biotechnology Student | 3rd Year | Bioinformatics Enthusiast

 I am a researcher and data analyst focused on the intersection of **Plant Genomics** and **Digital Phenotyping**.
 My work bridges the gap between raw biological data and actionable agricultural insights.